 884.811 Supervised Clinical Practicum I for Masters in Reading Candidates

-The first practicum (ED.884.811) is a midpoint program experience of Reading Specialist candidates.
+This first practicum is a midpoint program experience of Reading Specialist candidates.
 Candidates demonstrate abilities to translate literacy education research into practice.
 The overarching intent of Practicum I is to develop literacy education leaders while refining candidates’ knowledge and applications of research.
 Coursework centers on actual work with children and allows JHU candidates to provide evidence of their mastery of reading education skills and strategies.
-Candidates must complete at least 12 credit hours of designated READING graduate level coursework in their JHU program of study to take this course.
-Reading courses are designated beginning with “884".

 881.622 Advanced Instructional Strategies